pgalko/BambooAI/README.md

 **2. Task Evaluation**
 - The agent stores the received question and utilizes the Large Language Model (LLM) to evaluate and categorize it.
-- The LLM determines whether the question necessitates a textual response, additional information (Google search), or can be resolved using code.
+- The LLM determines whether the question necessitates a textual response, additional information (Google search: https://serper.dev/), or can be resolved using code.
 - Depending on the task evaluation and classification the agent calls the appropriate agent.

 **3. Dynamic Prompt Build**